zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\sum_{j=1}^{N} C_{e,j} \ll L^2.
 $$

-This property of a gas as a macroscopic medium makes the *single scattering approximation* applicable, which assumes that each dipole is driven exclusively by the incident field (or, in other words, the polarization \\(\bm{P}\\) is vanishingly small outside the volume occupied by any given dipole, cf. Sec.
+This property of a gas as a macroscopic medium makes the *single scattering approximation* applicable, which assumes that each dipole is acted on exclusively by the incident field (or, in other words, the polarization \\(\bm{P}\\) is vanishingly small outside the volume occupied by any given dipole, cf. Sec.
 10).

 We must also require that the observation point \\(\bm{r}\\) is not located too close to the group of molecules.
 If \\(\bm{r_j}\\) is the location of the \\(j\\)-th molecule, then the distance \\(R_j = |\bm{r} - \bm{r_j}|\\) to the observation point has to be much larger than the smallest linear dimension \\(L\\) of the volume: that is, \\(R_j \gg L\\).
 Combined with the property #5, it becomes \\(k R_j \gg k L \gg 1\\).